SimonGeorgeNZ/Milestone_three/README.md

 to MongoDB twice, and that spelling (hopefully correct) is preserved.
 The user is then asked to give their review a title - This title acts as a password for the review should the user want to delete or edit their review in the future.
 From here the user goes on to add the info for the review, when the user adds the dates they traveled on, if the user selects the same date for start and end of their trip, their trip is deemed to be a day trip and therefor not need accommodation and will take the user past the accommodation page.
+The user should also not be able to add a start date after their end date, with the page reloading if they try to, with an error message displayed.

 After leaving their review the user is given a chance to view or edit what they have written, as well as delete a section or the entire review.
 If they want to delete any or all, they will need to verify their review title to do so.
-ON the final screen of the review process the user is reminded of their title.
+On the final screen of the review process the user is reminded of their title.

+Here the user can add new sections to accommodation, attractions and hospitality, or if the user deletes the first or last sections, they can add a new one.

 Once finished the user can return to the main landing page where their newly created review will be displayed along with the other 8 newest reviews.